Best UV Sterilizer Reviews - Find What Works And What Is Affordable

 1. Aqua UV Advantage - Hang On The Back Sterilizer for Small Tanks

 The Aqua UV Advantage series is a hang on the back UV sterilizer specifically made for small and sumpless tanks.
 Aqua UV makes some of the best UV sterilizers in the market and they haven't skipped on their well known quality in this unit.
 This UV sterilizer has the same quality build and larger dwell chamber.
 It is a bit small to qualify as a sterilizer capable of level 2 sterilization, but it is a strong first category sterilizer and there are honestly very few high end sterilizers available at this size.
-If you have a sumpless smaller tank, this is a great UV sterilizer to look into.
+If you have a sumpless fish tank, this is a great UV sterilizer to look into.

 - Compact size